 History is piled high in Andalucía.
-Moorish citadels sit on top of Roman mosaics, a 16th-century cathedral crouches in the middle of a 10th-century mosque, and everywhere there is a sense of civilisation constantly renewing itself in the fierce Mediterranean sun.
+Moorish citadels sit on top of Roman mosaics, a 16th-century cathedral in the middle of a 10th-century mosque, and everywhere there is a sense of civilisation constantly renewing itself in the fierce Mediterranean sun.
 Our trip takes in the principal sites and galleries, and includes some of the most delicate and richly decorated monuments in Europe.
 Most exciting of all is the sense of cultural and artistic fusion with often staggeringly beautiful results.
-Notably when the Islamic caliphate that flourished here for eight centuries collided with the Christian kingdom that eventually replaced it.
+Among the most notable monuments are those produced during the short-lived Umayyad caliphate in Córdoba, and when the Muslim-ruled cities of Granada and Seville were withstanding the forces of the Christian kingdoms that eventually replaced them.

 We begin at 4pm in our Málaga hotel, with the opening lecture, followed by an early-evening tour of the Museo Carmen Thyssen (19th- and early 20th-century Spanish art).
 Dinner together.